clokep/relapse/docs/delegate.md

 ### Should I use a reverse proxy for federation traffic?

-Generally, using a reverse proxy for both the federation and client traffic is a good idea, since it saves handling TLS traffic in Synapse.
+Generally, using a reverse proxy for both the federation and client traffic is a good idea, since it saves handling TLS traffic in Relapse.
 See [the reverse proxy documentation](reverse_proxy.md) for information on setting up a reverse proxy.